18F/identity-pki/doc/technical/operations/chef-server.md

-# Working with Chef
+# Working with the Chef Server

-Currently we deploy a Chef Server in our environment, which all nodes use to keep their configuration up to date.
-This page describes the various management tasks you might need to do with chef.
+This page describes how to do some common chef server administrative tasks.
+This page doesn't apply to any instances that are autoscaled, so see [the Life of an Instance](../life-of-an-instance.md) documentation for how to manage auto scaled instances.

 ### 0. Prerequisites